 Added in 7.0.0.

-The seventh draft of the IETF RateLimit Headers specification makes reset a required field.
+The seventh draft of the IETF RateLimit headers specification makes reset a required field.
 However, the legacy Store API did not have a way for stores to provide this information.

 The library attempts to account for this by using the windowMs time, which has a default value of 60 seconds if not explicitly set.